Configure eNegotiate

 Introduction

-eNegotiate allows you to create, redline, publish and sign a contract document via workflow within Gatekeeper.
-There are the four key stages required leverage Gatekeeper's full contract negotiation suite, but your workflow can include as many additional approval or collaboration steps as necessary.
+eNegotiate allows you to create, redline, publish and sign a contract document via Gatekeeper workflows.
+There are four key stages required leverage Gatekeeper's full contract negotiation suite, but your workflow can include additional approval or collaboration steps as necessary.
 This article will cover each step of configuring eNegotiate on a workflow.

-Part 1 - Create the Record and Draft Version 1
+Part 1 - Create the Contract Record and Associate a Draft

-To initiate negotiations on a contract draft, a Contract Record must be associated with the workflow card.
-Only then can you create or associate the initial draft agreement.
+To initiate negotiations on a contract draft, an existing contract record must be associated with the workflow card.
+Once linked, you can create or associate the initial draft agreement.

-There are four standard methods to achieve this:
+There are four standard ways to associate a contract record:

 Method 1: Manual Actions

-These actions can both be enabled at the same time, so users can choose between prebuilt templates/form attachments/their own uploads depending on the contract being reviewed.
+These actions can be enabled together, giving users the option to choose between prebuilt templates, form attachments, or their own uploads based on the contract being reviewed.

 - Create Contract to create the metadata record.